DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-16-school-preparing-to-use-dfe-approved-materials-cip.md

 How a school that's using the DfE accredited materials, performs tasks such as choosing their training materials and adding participants (ie. teachers and mentors).

+## User needs
+**As an induction tutor i need to** see my next steps so that i can prepare my cohort to start training

+**As an induction tutor i need to** view my programme choice and instructions on how i can change that programme if needed

+**As an induction tutor i need to** be informed that my programme is changing if i get recruited by a training provider, so that i don't continue setting up a cohort incorrectly

+**As an induction tutor i need to** have a high level overview of the different training materials available, so that i can easily assess the best choice for my cohort without having to visit the different suppliers websites

+**As an induction tutor i need to** choose which training materials to use for this cohort, so that participants can start their induction

+**As an induction tutor i need to** view my current choice of training materials and instructions on how i can change these, incase i have made a mistake

+**As an induction tutor i need to** know what information i need to collect from my participants, so i can prepare for onboarding them

+## Business goals
+* provide a route into support, for schools who want to change their programme choice
+* collect the decision of a school on the training materials they want to use for a cohort
+* provide a route into support, for schools who want to change their choice of training materials if they've made a mistake
+* inform the user via the UI that their programme choice is changing.
+This is to further support the [notification email](/manage-training/notify-school-been-recruited-by-provider/) already sent to induction tutors

 ## How it works
 The journey works as follows;